Apple confirms move to custom ARM CPU for MacBooks, says goodbye to Intel

 Apple announced its intentions of switching to custom ARM CPUs so developers have enough time to optimize their apps before the first ARM-powered MacBooks are released.

-Some of the custom technology Apple is using includes advanced power management to improve performance and battery life, secure enclave for improved privacy, and high-performance GPU for "a whole new level of graphics performance."
+Some of the custom technology Apple is using includes advanced power management to improve performance and battery life, Secure Enclave for improved privacy, and a high-performance GPU for "a whole new level of graphics performance."
 The company went a step further and showed Tomb Raider playing at 1080p through the Rosetta 2 emulator.

 App compatibility is the biggest hurdle when switching from one chip architecture to another.
 To relieve any fears Mac fans might have, Apple says Final Cut Pro and all Apple apps are already running natively and will be ready for customers when the first Macs with ARM are released.
 And, of course, the millions of iOS apps built for the iPhone and iPad can be natively used on a Mac.